Some of my favorite tools that make every project easier (and safer too!)

 These are tools that I use on a regular basis in my wood shop.
 Each of these items will make your woodworker’s shop more efficient and safer.

 All these items are in my shop except the tape measure.
 I bought that for my son-in-law who uses it on a regular basis.

-I find each of these items serve multiple purposes for me in the shop to keep me safe, provide my accurate measurements and give me that extra pairs of hands that I need.
+I find each of these items serves multiple purposes for me in the shop to keep me safe, provide my accurate measurements, and give me that extra pair of hands that I need.